transitland/transitland-processing-animation/blog/blogpost.md

 # Examples

 ## San Francisco BART
-You can visualize a single transit operator by passing in the operator's onestop_id.
+You can visualize a single transit operator by passing in the operator's Onestop ID.
+What's a Onestop ID, you ask?
+As part of Transitland's [Onestop ID  Scheme](https://transit.land/documentation/onestop-id-scheme/), every transit operator, route, feed and stop are assigned a unique identifier called a Onestop ID.

 You can look up an operator's onestop_id using the [Transitland Feed Registery](https://transit.land/feed-registry/).
 For example, the onestop_id for San Francisco BART is `o-9q9-bart`.

 Visualize one day of BART transit flows: